ABN: 89 563 628 670

-Adfas Yarra warmly invites you to join us to explore the fascinating world of the arts.
-Nine beautifully illustrated lectures range through the fields of art history, contemporary art, architecture, music, drama, dance and design and are presented by skilled international and local experts.
-Each lecture is followed by refreshments enjoyed in a convivial and welcoming atmosphere.
-Regular newsletters provide information on lecturers, art news, optional excursions and enrichment events.
+You’re warmly invited to join us at ADFAS Yarra to explore and learn more about the fascinating world of the arts.
+Visual and performing arts, history and literature form the basis for our nine beautifully illustrated lectures which are presented by international and local experts.
+You’ll share refreshments after each lecture with like minded members in a convivial and welcoming atmosphere.
+Regular newsletters will provide you with information on lecturers, art news, optional excursions and enrichment events.

 Lectures are held in the Theatrette of the Glen Eira Town Hall, Cnr Glen Eira and Hawthorn Roads, Caulfield, 3162.

 Morning lectures commence at 10.00 a.m.
 Afternoon lectures at 1.30 p.m.

 DR PAUL BAHN

 An Introduction to Ice Age Art

 Paul is a world-renowned archaeologist with a doctorate from the University of Cambridge.
 In 2003, Paul led the team which searched for and discovered the first Ice Age cave art in Britain and he is involved with Australia’s Rock Art Association.
 His lecture will look at the very earliest known art and the theories about its meaning and purpose.

 Excursion: Secret Gardens of Kyneton

 First, we visit a country garden, Stone Hill, where a swathe of perennials under ancient red gums overlooks atmospheric Hanging Rock.
 Then, a roving morning tea at one of the many cafes in Piper Street Kyneton.
 Close by are two very different gardens on challenging sites which have both featured on ABC’s ‘Dream Gardens’.
 Finally, Mica Grange where distant views, funky sculptures and dry climate plantings make a delightful setting for a relaxed lunch.

 THURSDAY 4 APRIL